dynatrace-oss/Open-Source-Hub/docs/publishing/publishing-checklist.md

 - [ ] Relevant topics are configured.
 - [ ] Documentation links are valid.
 - [ ] Support information is easy to find.
-- [ ] Security reporting information is easy to find.
 - [ ] Required communication has been prepared.

 ## Final review